exhuma/python-course-basic/git/slides/index.rst

 What is Version Control
 -----------------------

-* Like "track changes" in office products… on steroids.
+* Like "track changes" in MS-Office™ products… on steroids.
 * Primarily for plain-text files (f.ex.: source code).
 * Binary files (f.ex.
-Word documents) are supported, but many features will not work.
+MS-Word™ documents) are supported, but many features will not work.
 * Visualising changes in files (diffing).
 * Undo those changes easily.